 When is it proper to give yourself a baby shower for a future baby, complete with a baby gift list (registry)?
 Seems a little gauche to me.

-Thank you for writing.
-Actually, it is never appropriate to give yourself a baby shower.
-A shower by its nature is a gift-giving event, so it’s considered rude to host a shower for oneself.
+It is never appropriate to give yourself a baby shower.
+A shower by its nature is a gift-giving event, with the sole purpose of showering the mom-to-be with gifts.
+Therefore, it is considered bad form to host a shower for oneself.
 It’s best to wait until a friend or extended family member offers to do so.
-And while there are some exceptions, it also not considered good etiquette for an immediate family member to host a baby shower.
-A more removed family member, such as a cousin or aunt might be more acceptable.
-Showers (baby or wedding) are optional events, not a requirement.

-Even if there is no baby shower, it’s fine to create a gift registry for any baby.
-Friends and family will want to give baby gifts.
-Although not absolutely necessary, it can be helpful to gift givers if there is a baby registry.
+Whether a baby shower is planned or not, it’s still a good idea for expecting parents to create a baby gift registry for any baby.
+Friends and family will want to give baby gifts and a baby registry will be helpful to any gift giver.

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.